synopsx/synopsx/README.md

 * Go to http://basex.org/
 * Download the BaseX ZIP package
-* Extract it in your workspace
+* Unzip it and extract it into your workspace

 #### Add Saxon processor HE and XML resolver to BaseX:
 * Download Saxon HE 12.x from https://www.saxonica.com/download/java.xml
 * Unzip downloaded file
-* Put content on the following directory: basex/lib
+* Extract it into the following directory: basex/lib

 #### SynopsX installation